 What interests Foggo about John Ware is not merely the opportunity to reclaim Black Canadian history, but to understand its effects on the present day.
 Foggo’s film is thus peppered with dialogues between Foggo and her friends, family, and people with connections to John Ware, in which they reflect on how his legacy has affected them.
 The silence about the history of Black Canadians in the prairies is tied up with the silence about Canadian racism.

-Part of Grant MacEwan’s narrative about Ware was that he succeeded in Canada because there was no racism — and yet he also once refers to Ware by the N-word.
-“I absorbed that narrative that Canada was racist-free,” explains Bertrand Bickerstreth, an academic of Black Canadian history who appears in the film.
+Part of Grant MacEwan’s narrative about Ware minimized the racism that he faced in Canada, partly attributing his success to a path that was less obstructed by racism.
+“I absorbed that narrative that Canada was racist-free,” explains Bertrand Bickersteth, an academic of Black Canadian history who appears in the film.
 “So it was very confusing when I would have these racist encounters.
 What’s going on exactly?”
 Foggo’s conversations in the film are painful but frank about how damaging the silence about Canadian racism can be.
 It’s not just that non-Black Canadians excuse themselves from doing the work of being anti-racist; the silence about Canadian racism gaslights Black Canadians.